 Low-Risk Flood Insurance:

 Even if you are not in a FEMA Flood Zone, you can still buy flood insurance.
 Please note there is a 30-day waiting period before National Flood Insurance Program coverage takes effect.
 Contact your insurance agent for more information on rates and coverage.
-IMPORTANT INFO FOR CONDOMINIUM OWNERS.
+You can also contact the State Consumer Affairs office regarding flood insurance company reviews.

 Not sure if your potential/existing home is in a FEMA Flood Zone?
 You can check below under the home address.